fanwj2010/sarahjamielewis.com/site/index.md

 If you are interested in what I am currently working on or thinking about then please checkout my [twitter](https://twitter.com/SarahJamieLewis) which I post to fairly regularly.

+# Upcoming Talks

+* <a href="http://bsidescalgary.org/speaker/sarah-lewis/" title="Sarah Jamie Lewis @ Bsides Calgary"> BSides Calgary 2016: How to Fail as a Darknet Druglord</a>

 # Open Source Projects